gohugoio/hugoDocs/content/en/configuration/imaging.md

 {{< new-in 0.162.0 />}}

-These settings apply only when encoding AVIF images.
+These settings apply when encoding AVIF images.

 > [!note]
 > When exporting HDR AVIF images from Lightroom, in the Export dialog under File Settings, uncheck Maximize Compatibility to improve Hugo's AVIF decoding speed.